space-physics/mgs-radio/README.rst

 =========

 Mars Global Surveyor utilities(for radio occultation)

  .. image:: normal.png
     :alt: MGS occultation bifurcation

 This example is simply of reading MGS .sri high-level occultation data and plotting.

+The Matlab code is deprecated and doesn't work with Python.
+A good example of why NOT to use Matlab for messy data files.

+The .SRI data is big-endian int16, Fortran order.

 Example
 =======